Editor's Note: This story originally appeared on NewRetirement.

 Keeping your retirement goals front and center is important.
 Some people write down their goals and keep a budget or plan.

-Other ideas include creating a Pinterest board with your retirement goals or finding a famous retirement quote, a funny and inspirational quote about retirement and aging or a quote about the pros or cons of retirement and putting it up on your refrigerator.
+Other ideas include creating a Pinterest board with your retirement goals or finding a famous retirement quote, a funny and inspirational quote about retirement and aging or a quote about the pros or cons of retirement and putting that up on your refrigerator.

 25. Protect yourself from fraud